When Volume Beats Intensity: A Tactical Athlete's Guide

 When returning from injury, volume at controlled intensity is the correct loading strategy for most of the rehabilitation period.
 It allows movement restoration, tissue remodeling, and graduated load progression without the high-force, high-speed demands that could re-aggravate healing tissue.

 The temptation post-injury is to make up for lost time by going hard the moment pain clears.
 That approach consistently produces re-injury.
+The mechanism is well documented: sharp spikes in training load drive soft-tissue injury, while loads built up gradually are protective rather than dangerous (Gabbett, 2016).
 Building volume gradually at submaximal intensities, extending the base-building phase longer than feels necessary, and delaying the return to high intensity until movement quality is restored , this is the sequence that works.

 When Building Strength in Beginners and Re-Entrants to Training